 In post-construction meetings, the client commented how pleased they were with all aspects of the construction process.

-“Given the potential issues setting a structure over a busy highway, we were pleased the bridge fit together so well keeping our project on schedule.”
+“Given the potential issues with setting a structure over a busy highway, we were pleased the bridge fit together so well keeping our project on schedule.”

 – Shayne Weight, Superintendent, Ralph L. Wadsworth Construction